 If you want to keep your car’s paint in good condition for years, you should protect the paint.
-There are three best ways to protect your car’s paint, and today I’m sharing them with you.
+There are four best ways to protect the paint on your car, and today I’m sharing them with you.

 Car waxes are the oldest type of paint protectant for cars.
-People are using them for more than 70 years now.
+People have been using them for more than 70 years now.

 Natural carnauba wax is a mixture of Brazilian carnauba palm tree leaves and solvents and oils.
 Solvents and oils are used to make the application process more manageable.